-Final rinse -remove all disinfectant by applying a low pressure water rinse on al surfaces, starting with the highest area and working your way to the floor Dry -allow the area to completely dry before allowing animals to have contact with the area or item that was just cleaned and disinfected
+- □ Read the product label-this is important to make sure the solution is handled correctly.
+Personal protective wear (gloves, mask) may be needed when mixing up solutions. - Disinfect-apply disinfectant at the correct dilution and let it "sit and work" for the suggested amount of time - Final rinse-remove all disinfectant by applying a low-pressure water rinse on all surfaces, starting with the highest area and working your way to the floor - Dry-allow the area to completely dry before allowing animals to have contact with the area or item that was just cleaned and disinfected